alentoghostflame/Python-Linux-Soundboard/README.md

 ## Quick Feature List
 * Supports multiple folders, and allows quickly changing between those folders.
-* Control the sounds played and folder selected via numpad keys.
+* Control the sounds played and folder selected via numpad keys (If given an event file).
+* Multiple audio threads allowing for multiple different or same sounds to play at once!
-* Kill all outgoing audio via 0/Zero.
+* Ability to instantly kill all audio threads.

-## How to get TKinter
+## No module named 'tkinter'!
 If on Ubuntu, do `sudo apt install python3-tk` to get TKinter for Python3.
-Else, use pip to install it.
+Else, use pip to install it or find instructions for your distribution.

-### Initial Setup
-First thing you need to do is edit the `EventFileLocation` inside `Config.py`.
-You can find the `EventFileLocation` of your keyboard by using the `cat` command on various event files inside `/dev/input/`.
-Example, `sudo cat /dev/input/event3`.
-If you find one that spits out text every time you press a key, chances are that's the event file.
-Everything else can be left alone by default.
+## How to...
+Small list of "How to do"'s, if you either have a question or found something that you think belongs here, make an issue for it and I'll probably add it!

+### ...make numpad controls work?
+Find your event file for your keyboard.
+To do that, open up a terminal and run `sudo cat /dev/input/event#`, replacing `#` with a number (such as `1`), and press some keys on your keyboard.
+If stuff pops up every time you press a key, that's the event file you are looking for.
+If not, go to the next number.

+Once you have the path to the event file (ex: `/dev/input/event4`), open up the soundboard, enter it into the entry box at the top, and press "Use Event File".
+Follow the prompts and you should be good to go!

+Controls are as follows: Numbers 1 through 9 play the 1st through 9th sounds on the list to the right. + goes down/forward a folder, - goes up/back a folder.
+Folders are displayed in the list to the left.
+The number 0 will terminate all currently playing audio from the soundboard.

+### ...make applications listen to this?
+Not super hard.
+Using Pulseaudio Volume Control (pavucontrol) you can set the recording application of choice to listen to `PythonSoundboardOutput.monitor`.
+Doing that will cause the application to only be able to hear the soundboard.

+Don't have Pulseaudio Volume Control (pavucontrol)?
+On Ubuntu, do `sudo apt install pavucontrol` to install it.

+Don't want to use Pulseaudio Volume Control?
+Maybe my other github project will help you, the [Pulseaudio-Loopback-Tool.](https://github.com/alentoghostflame/Python-Pulseaudio-Loopback-Tool) If you use that, create a remapped source with `PythonSoundboardOutput.monitor`, and it should show up as an available mic inside applications.

-### Adding Audio Files/Folders
+## Adding Audio Folders/Files
 #### Folders
 Inside of the `RootSoundFolder` (Default: Sound Files, configurable in `Config.py`), there is already a folder named `1 Example`.

 To add additional folders to be read by the soundboard, you make a folder that starts with a number, then you put the name with a space between the number and the name.
 Example, `5 Taunt Sounds`.
 Another example,`1 Foo`, `2 Bar`, `3 Yadda`, `4 Yeeda`.

 There is no limit to the maximum number of folders (theoretically).